 As part of the Centre for Research-based Innovation (CRISP) activity, a photographic system (Deep Vision) that automatically identifies species and sizes of individuals passing through a trawl has been tested during several research cruises.
-The Deep Vision system has now been purchased and will be put in operation during the International ecosystem survey in the Nordic Seas in May 2018.
+The Deep Vision system has been put in operation during the International ecosystem survey in the Nordic Seas in May.